inbo/pywhip/README.md

 ### equals

-Does the data value equals to a given numerical value?
+Does the data value equal to a given numerical value?

 ```YAML
 # Expects: int/float; values will be compared as floats